brucou/vue-state-driven/README.md

 ![image search interface](https://i.imgur.com/mDQQTX8.png?1)

-[Click here](https://codesandbox.io/s/yklw04n7qj) for a live demo.
+[Click here](https://codesandbox.io/s/rryx27pppq) for a live demo.

 The user interface behaviour can be modelized by the following machine:

 ![machine visualization](assets/image%20gallery%20state%20cat.png)

-Let's see how to integrate that into a React codebase using our `Machine` component.
+Let's see how to integrate that into a Vue codebase using our factory.

 #### Encoding the machine graph
 The machine is translated into the data structure expected by the supporting `state-transducer`